gnolang/gno/docs/how-to-guides/simple-contract.md

 ```

 :::info Gno file extension
-All Gno (Gnolang) source code has the file extension `.gno`.
+All Gno source code has the file extension `.gno`.

 This file extension is required for existing gno tools and processes to work.
 :::

+You're ready to write Gno code!
+Skip to ["Start writing code"](#2-start-writing-code)
+to see how to start.

 ### Using the Gno Playground

-When using the Gno Playground, writing, testing, deploying, and sharing Gno code
-is simple.
-This makes it perfect for getting started with Gno.
+For smaller apps and Gno code snippets, the Gno Playground can be used.
+It provides
+a simple sandbox environment where developers can write Gno code.

 Vising the [Playground](https://play.gno.land) will greet you with a template file:

 ![Default](../assets/how-to-guides/simple-contract/playground_welcome.png)

+Create a new file named `counter.gno`, and delete the default file.
+You are now
+ready to write some Gno code!

 ## 2. Start writing code

-We can now write out the logic of the **Counter** Smart Contract in `package.gno`:
+After setting up your environment, we can start defining the logic of our counter
+app.
+Inside `counter.gno`:

 [embedmd]:# (../assets/how-to-guides/simple-contract/counter.gno go)
 ```go